thomashacker/GunmanJean/README.md

 # 💣 Gunman Jean
 ## The last stand of pipe damm

-Gunman Jean is a shooter in a pixelart side-scroller style, in which you `Gunman Jean` have to defend your base from evil demons which have conquered the world.
+Gunman Jean is a `pixelart`, `side-scroller`, `rogue-like`, `shooter`, in which you, `Gunman Jean`, have to defend your base from evil demons.
-> This game is made in Unity and open-source without any plugins
+> This game is made in Unity and open-source.
+Every asset was created during development (no third party plugins & assets)

 ![image info](./img/readme_img.png)